Michael-Brodsky/PG/docs/Jack/readme.md

 These documents describe the Jack library and applications.
 A simple, but fully functional application program, can be found in pg/projects/Jack.
-Jack applications require the entire Pg Standard Library, which can be downloaded from pg/src.
+Jack applications require the entire Pg Standard Library, which can be downloaded from the Releases section of the main page.

 ### Description.txt
 Provides an overview of Jack capabilities and use cases.